Quality Improvement

 Public Health Infrastructure

-NACCHO's Organizational Culture of Quality Self-Assessment Tool (QI SAT)
+Organizational Culture of Quality Self-Assessment Tool

 An agency QI plan provides and establishes accountability around formalizing the QI program.
 It outlines the agency QI vision, establishes the QI program governance structure, specifies QI processes and methods for selecting and implementing projects, and provides an action plan for how to grow the QI culture.
 QI assessment results should be used to select the priorities in the QI plan.
-An adopted QI plan should be monitored for progress, evaluated at least annually, and should align with other agency plans including to maintain focus on overall strategy and performance.
+An adopted QI plan should be monitored for progress, evaluated at least annually, and should align with other agency plans to maintain focus on overall strategy and performance.

 QI Plan Guides